 Impact on women using loan products

-The right to own property was a significant leg up in a woman’s ability to build financial assets and opened the door for married women to start to gain financial independence.
+The right to own property was a significant leg up in a woman’s ability to build wealth and opened the door for married women to start to gain financial independence.
 While women would eventually begin participating more in the financial world and the lending market, financial progress for women remained relatively stagnant in the U.S. for decades, and women would not gain fair access to loan products until much later.

 The 1960s: Women can open bank accounts